 .

-We recommend reading (Hahsler et al. 2019)
+We recommend reading (Hahsler et al., 2019) to grasp the

 algorithm, how it works, and what the clusters mean.